Tehrim46/StyleMarket/README.md

 # System Architecture (High-Level)
 - Frontend: HTML, CSS, and JavaScript
+- Backend Services: Firebase Authentication & Firebase Realtime Database
-- Design Process: Paper wireframes refined digitally in GoodNotes
+- Design Process: Wireframes and UI planning created on paper and in GoodNotes before implementation
-- Development: Implemented in VS Code
+- Development: Implemented in VS Code and used Live Server
+- Data Handling: localStorage used for cart, wishlist, search history, and temporary product storage
 - Version Control: GitHub for task tracking and collaboration

 # Phases